manasm11/try_django_cef/try_django.md

   - [ ] .set  [requires a querySet]
   - [ ] .all
   - [ ] May have to pass other model as a string if it is defined later.
+- [ ] To create foreign key to same model, user 'self' as the other model.
 ##### Associating Users to Models
 - [ ] Eg:
 ```py